factorialco/resource-registry/README.md

 This is very useful to scale big projects codebases in order to implement generic features for the whole catalog or resources.

-It uses few basic concepts to construct this registry:
+Resource Registry defines a few basic concepts to build this catalog.

-## Anatomy of a resource, `ResourceRegistry::Resource`
+### Anatomy of a resource, `ResourceRegistry::Resource`

-A resource represents the centric part of this library.
-They should contain and provide all the necessary information to generate features around.
+Resource represent the central part of this library.
+They should contain and provide all the necessary information to generate features.
 This includes Capabilities, Repository, verbs and Entity/DTOs schemas.

 An example of a resource: